Get in Touch

 • Invoking REST APIs and services within the graph

-• Handling structured outputs
+• Working with structured outputs

 Retrieval-Augmented Workflows